aws-samples/tgb-alb-multiple-eks-clusters/README.md

 aws eks update-kubeconfig --name cluster2
 ```

-Use `kubectl config current-context` to make sure you are in cluster2 context.
+Use `kubectl config current-context` to make sure kubeconfig context is set to cluster2.

 17. Install AWS Load Balancer Controller on `cluster2`